 How much is 80G exemption?

-As per section 80G of the Income Tax Act, donations made to prescribed relief funds and charitable Institutions only eligible for the deduction, and not all donations made are eligible for 80G tax exemption.
+As per section 80G of the Income Tax Act, donations made to prescribed relief funds and charitable institutions are only eligible for the deduction, and not all donations made are eligible for 80G tax exemption.
 There are limits of % on the amount of donation made i.e 100% or 50%, which can be claimed accordingly.

 How is 80G deduction calculated?